 The US Treasury Department has issued interim guidance on some critical issues but has not yet issued its final guidance.
 The Social Security Administration has issued final guidance in the form of POMS.
 The Center for Medicaid & Medicare Services has not yet released guidance on ABLE.
 We are also still waiting for final guidance to be issued by the US Department of Housing and Urban Development (HUD) as ABLE relates to housing benefits, and the US Department of Education (ED) on how ABLE relates to financial aid.
 The Food and Nutrition Service of the US Department of Agriculture (USDA) has published a final rule that confirms that funds held in ABLE accounts may not be considered when determining eligibility for the Supplemental Nutrition Assistance Program (SNAP).
-Most states have included in their ABLE bills language to exclude ABLE assets from determinations of eligibility for state and local means-tested programs.
+Most states have included in the language of their ABLE bill to exclude ABLE assets from determinations of eligibility for state and local means-tested programs.
 While the intent of the federal ABLE law is to exclude ABLE accounts from eligibility determinations for means-tested benefits, individuals who depend upon these benefits are urged to proceed with caution until final guidance is issued by the relevant agencies.

 What happens to funds in an ABLE account when the beneficiary dies?

 The federal law authorizes state Medicaid agencies to become a creditor and seek reimbursement for the Medicaid services a beneficiary has received since she opened the ABLE account.
 It is up to the individual state Medicaid agencies whether or not to seek reimbursement from ABLE accounts.
 Even if they do pursue claims, all outstanding qualified disability expenses will be given priority over the Medicaid claims.
 The remainder of assets in an ABLE account will go to the beneficiary’s estate.